fema-ffrd/cookiecutter-ffrd-template/{{ cookiecutter.repo_name }}/.devcontainer/README.md

 # FFRD Devcontainer Template
-Devcontainers allow interactive development inside of a docker container using VSCode.
+Devcontainers enable interactive development within a Docker container using VSCode.

-This devcontainer creates a reproducible environment for python projects using micromamba
-environments (faster/more robust version of conda).
+This devcontainer sets up a reproducible environment for Python projects using micromamba environments (a faster and more robust version of Conda).

-When opening this repository in VSCode, you may be prompted to re-open the project in devcontainer.
-Alternatively, you may access this option through the
-View menu -> Command Palette -> DevContainers: Reopen in Container.
+When you open this repository in VSCode, you might receive a prompt to re-open the project in a devcontainer.
+Alternatively, you can access this option through the View menu by selecting Command Palette and then choosing DevContainers: Reopen in Container.

-Other requirements:
+Additional requirements:
-1. An environment file (env.yaml) is required placed in the .devcontainer folder of the
+1. An environment file (env.yaml) is required in the .devcontainer folder.
-project for a reproducible python environment to be succussfully built.
-2. A docker engine installed locally (Docker Desktop or other).
+2. Make sure you have a Docker engine installed locally (such as Docker Desktop).